First Republican debate: Can Ron DeSantis regain momentum?

 Debates can reshuffle presidential races as candidates shine or sink on live TV.
 Florida Gov. Ron DeSantis faces the greatest pressure tonight in the GOP’s opening matchup.

-Among the eight Republican candidates expected on stage in Milwaukee, Mr. DeSantis is the frontrunner.
+Among the eight Republican candidates expected onstage in Milwaukee, Mr. DeSantis is the front-runner.
 But the elephant conspicuously not in the room is Mr. Trump, who leads the second-place Florida governor by a mile – 41 percentage points in polls, on average – for the 2024 nomination.
 The former president declined to participate in this first GOP presidential debate of the 2024 cycle, hosted by Fox News.
 He has opted instead for a web interview with fired Fox host Tucker Carlson.

 And on Thursday morning, Mr. Trump says he will surrender to authorities in Atlanta, after agreeing to post bond of $200,000 in his latest indictment.
 He faces 13 felony counts for allegedly trying to overturn the 2020 election result in Georgia.